Nedu/Tip/README.md

 - [x] Add a light/dark color theme to the settings view using a switch.
 - [x] Added a slider to account for multiple people
+- [x] Added an app icon and a start screen

 ## Video Walkthrough